 “Can machines think?”
 When Mathematician Alan Turing in 1950 asked that question, he also came up with the Turing test, a simple procedure to determine when a computer can “think”.
-Let a human chat via Teletype with a computer and another human; if the person can’t determine which is the […]
+Let a human chat via Teletype with a computer and […]

 I’ve made a series of test stories from my favorite test runs.
 This 2-days user experience test run is without a doubt the most extensive test I ever did in the smallest amount of time.
 These were not average 8-hour workdays, these were meticulously planned sessions that fit into my timetable with great precision and lasted from morning to evening.

 I don’t follow a lot of blogs.
 My digital method of obtaining test knowledge goes through Google, and through whatever articles my colleagues or connections share on social media.
 I don’t enjoy traversing through endless mails or RSS feeds with notifications of new blogs that I might find useful..
 So I just don’t.
 So for this post, I had to go into the great Internet.

 Did the thought of a mobile test lab and the problems with updating it and running it ever keep you from doing mobile testing?
 Don’t be discouraged, there are still so many possibilities.
 I don’t own a place or work anywhere with access to a fancy and up-to-date mobile test lab.
 But that doesn’t mean that I can’t do a lot of testing!